 The film does have its flaws: well before the bombs go off, Lexi comes across as an obnoxious person who doesn't appreciate her kindly if unemployed husband; Gorak also fails to show that this couple ever actually liked each other.
 On the one hand, I suppose it explains why Brad could lock his own wife outside their home: it suggests that there's already some distance between them.
 If they were a cooing pair of lovebirds, you'd expect him to sacrifice his own safety by letting her in.
 On the other hand, how rich the drama would have been – and how stinging the sense of betrayal – if this couple had appeared inseparable at the start of the story.

 Right at Your Door still delivers some good suspense and a nice twist ending.
 But I think the film will have far more resonance for Angelenos because of its "it could happen here" vibe.
-I suspect other audiences will think that these two LA drama queens get what they deserve.
+Other audiences may think that these two LA drama queens get what they deserve.